Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Evaluation

 \subsubsection{Improving GNN-based Graph Generative Methods}

 \paragraph{De-novo molecule design with more expressive GNNs}

 As we re-evaluate the Penalised logP and QED scores of the top-3 molecules found by GCPN, we note that our results turn out to be higher than the results reported in the original GCPN paper.
 We hypothesise this to be due to our more extensive hyperparameter searching.
-In Table \ref{tab:GCPN1}, we explore a set of simpler generation metrics based on the GCPN framework, such as Penalised logP, QED and SA, which have been widely used as objectives in previous work on GNN-based graph generative models.
+In Table \ref{tab:GCPN1} in Appendix~\ref{meth}, we explore a set of simpler generation metrics based on the GCPN framework, such as Penalised logP, QED and SA, which have been widely used as objectives in previous work on GNN-based graph generative models.

-As summarised in Table \ref{tab:GCPN1}, after replacing the inner R-GCN in GCPN with more expressive GNNs, we can observe a significant improvement of GCPN in Penalised logP: GCPN with GIN, GearNet and GSN can achieve the saturated $11.19$ in Penalised logP.
+As summarised in Table \ref{tab:GCPN1}, after replacing the inner R-GCN in GCPN with more expressive GNNs, we can observe a significant improvement of GCPN in Penalised logP: GCPN with GIN, GearNet and GSN can achieve the saturated 11.19 in Penalised logP.
 Moreover, with GearNet, the performance of the GCPN variants can outperform the original GCPN on all three metrics.
 However, we find that \emph{these benchmarks are not suited to differentiate between different models}, since we see many GCPN variants with different GNNs achieve similar and saturated results on those metrics.
 In addition, these metrics are not representative enough to obtain meaningful conclusions, as discussed in Section ~\ref{rel1}.
 Therefore, \emph{there is a need of better graph generation objectives}.